oracle/node-oracledb/doc/src/user_guide/installation.rst

   client-server version interoperability allows connection to both older and newer databases.

-  Run ``node -p "process.arch"`` to identify the Node.js architecture so you can install the appropriate 64-bit or 32-bit Oracle Client libraries.
+  Run ``node -p "process.arch"`` to identify the Node.js architecture so that you can install the appropriate 64-bit or 32-bit Oracle Client libraries.

 .. _linuxinstall: